Urban AI • Equity • Mobility

 Designing data-driven tools for fairer urban futures.

-I am Xuanyu Zhou, an undergraduate in Urban and Rural Planning at Zhejiang University and an exchange student at UC Berkeley CED.
+I am Xuanyu Zhou, recently graduated from Zhejiang University with a degree in Urban and Rural Planning, and a former exchange student at UC Berkeley CED.
+I will join the University of Pennsylvania Master of City Planning program in Fall 2026.
 My work brings together urban equity, mobility, resilience, remote sensing, and machine learning, with a growing interest in how LLMs and Urban AI can support planning practice.

-• Home base Zhejiang University, with research experience spanning Hangzhou, Berkeley, Pittsburgh, Seattle, and the Bay Area.
+• Home base Recent graduate from Zhejiang University, Penn MCP from Fall 2026, with research experience spanning Hangzhou, Berkeley, Pittsburgh, Seattle, and the Bay Area.

 • Methods Remote sensing, LiDAR, street view imagery, geospatial machine learning, simulation, and computational urban analytics.